-For detailed information on intervertebral herniations, please visit our comprehensive herniated disc encyclopedia on The Cure Back Pain Network.
+For detailed information on spinal disc problems, please visit our comprehensive herniated disc encyclopedia on The Cure Back Pain Network.

 A disc can bulge in several different possible ways.
 The way that it chooses to bulge will definitely play a major role in the scope and severity of symptoms it may create.

 A disc will usually bulge posteriorly, inward towards the spinal cord.